-Some vehicles support an automatic driving.
+Some vehicles support automatic driving.

 The automatic driving vehicles have a mobile communication module and a function to notice their own location and on-board camera image to the vehicle driving support centre.

 6.8.5 Triggers

 The automatic vehicles report occurrence of an unusual state such as a crash, a road work or a dropping on the road.